Teaching

 • Heuristic evaluation: Conduct a heuristic evaluation on a given website.

-Week 12: Ethics and politics of HCI
+Week 11: Ethics and Politics of Design

 • Values assessment: Use the Tarot Cards of Tech to assess the ethics and potential impacts and harms of your final project.

-Week 14: Final presentations
+Week 15: Final Presentations

 Acknowledgements